-Is there a rule for predicting CB direction for a draw shot similar to the 90-degree rule for a stun shot and the 30-degree rule for a rolling CB shot?
+Is there a rule for predicting CB direction for a draw shot similar to the 90° rule for a stun shot and the 30° rule for a rolling CB shot?

 Yes.
-It is called the trisect system, which applies to a"good action" draw shot for cut angles smaller than about 40 degrees (i.e., ball-hit fraction greater than about 3/8).
-You can use a modified version of the Dr. Dave peace-sign technique to predict the cue ball direction.
-Here's a good video demonstration from Disc I of The Video Encyclopedia of Pool Shots:
+It is called the trisect (or 3-times-the-angle) system, which applies to a"good action" draw shot for cut angles smaller than about 40° (i.e., ball-hit fraction greater than about 3/8).
+You can use a modified version of the Dr. Dave peace-sign technique, or your cue, or your fingers measuring distance to predict the final cue ball direction.
+Here's a good video demonstration from Vol. I of The Video Encyclopedia of Pool Shots:

-Here's another video, from Disc II of the Billiard University (BU) Instructional DVD series, that shows how you can use the trisect system effectively when you have ball in hand:
+Here's another video, from Vol. II of the Billiard University (BU) Instructional video series, that shows how you can use the trisect system effectively when you have ball in hand:

-And here's an example from Disc II of How to Aim Pool Shots (HAPS) showing how the trisect system can be used to aim non-ball-in-hand carom shots:
+And here's an example from Vol. II of How to Aim Pool Shots (HAPS) showing how the trisect system can be used to aim non-ball-in-hand carom shots:

 For more information and demonstrations, see: